beforeyouknowit/skillsbc2016/README.md

 ### March 4th Update

+Risk reduction: best to switch to 3x 32x32px RGB matricies, as this removes any questions about whether or not the RGB HAT is capable of handling 2x 32x64px panels instead.

 Now that the Raspberry Pi 3 is available, although at a steep premium in Canada at the moment, our parts builds now look like this:

 ~ $92 CAD: [Raspberry Pi 3 on Amazon](http://www.amazon.ca/gp/product/B01C6FRVQM)